 Attention: Faculty, Academic Staff, and Graduate Students

-62 Kellogg Center
+103 Kellogg Center

 9:00 a.m.-12:00 p.m. workshop

 PhotoVoice is a participatory action research method, particularly powerful for traditionally marginalized groups, including youth.
-PhotoVoice participants explore important community questions through imagery and their stories about the photos.
+PhotoVoice participants explore important community questions through imagery and their stories about their photos.
 Through cycles of photography, writing, reflection, and storytelling, participants articulate their own views, identify common themes, hold critical dialogues, and foster change in their communities.

-- Dianna Baldwin, The Writing Center
+Dianna Baldwin, The Writing Center

-- Diane M. Doberneck, University Outreach and Engagement
+Diane M. Doberneck, University Outreach and Engagement

 Sponsored by: University Outreach and Engagement, MSU Extension, Academic Advancement Network, The Graduate School